 Some say having soft skin is a sign of emasculated weakness.
-And to those people, I say: Put on some freaking moisturizer!
+And to those people, I say: Put on some moisturizer, bro!
 Your skin looks like a piece of beef jerky old enough to have watched the dinosaurs eat a giant asteroid.

 Rajani Katta, dermatologist and author of Glow: The Dermatologist’s Guide to a Whole Foods Younger Skin Diet: For my patients looking for tips about softer skin, I tell them to focus on these top three things: Shower the right way, use the right products and use them in the right way.